kirylvolkau/Sleep-tracker/README.md

 <br />

 After that you will be brought back on the home screen, where records are displayed.
 Your newly added record will be already there!
-But be aware : if you decide to close the app all data will lost. <br />
+But be aware : if you decide to close the app all data will be lost. <br />
 **See it for yourself!** <br />